efrenbernal90/stock-analysis/README.md

 ### Refactored code

-The refactored code contains 3 arrays that loop once through the code.
+The refactored code contains 3 arrays that loop once through the rows of data on the reference sheet.
 A **tickerIndex** was added into the newly created arrays to simplify the loop:
 >
  	For i = 2 To RowCount